CLOSE X

 18 Mar 2022

-Knowing whether or not you should register for VAT can be the cause of much confusion, especially for growing businesses that haven’t previously encountered the rules and recommendations around this type of tax.
+Knowing whether or not you need to register for VAT can be the cause of much confusion, especially for growing businesses that haven’t previously encountered the rules and recommendations around this type of tax.

 For the average consumer, VAT is often taken for granted as part of the total cost of a purchase.
 In fact, people rarely think about VAT unless they decide to analyse the fine print on a sales receipt.